asadmpatel9890/langGraph_chatBot/README.md

 ---

-## ⚙️ Installation Guide

-Follow these steps to set up and run the ShopEase AI Assistant on your local machine.
+## Follow these steps to set up and run the ShopEase AI Assistant on your local machine.

 🧩 1️⃣ Prerequisites

 Before you begin, ensure you have the following installed:

-Tool	Recommended Version	Description
-Python	3.10 or higher	Core runtime environment pip	Latest	Python package manager
-Git	Latest	For cloning the repository
-Virtualenv	(Optional)	For isolated Python environments
+Tool Recommended Version Description Python 3.10 or higher Core runtime environment pip Latest Python package manager Git Latest For cloning the repository Virtualenv (Optional) For isolated Python environments

 Verify your Python installation: